alexle/alexle.github.com/posts/training-marathon.markdown

 ##Week 9 - 13mi LSD##

 I had mixed emotions approaching my last week of training.
 Relieved to make it through the 9 weeks intact.
 Thrilled with the progress I made.
-Yet, sad that it was over.
+Yet, sad it was over.
 A part of me had grown accustomed to the weekly LSDs and the challenges each week presented.
 What was I going to do with my Saturdays now?

 There was no theme to the final LSD.
 Some sections were fast.
 Others were easy and day-dreamy.
 I even struggled a bit during the end.
 It was a nice combination of all the weeks of training.